Obi-Wan Kenobi: Appearances

-Canon

 Original trilogy

-Obi-Wan is introduced in Star Wars (1977) as a mysterious elderly hermit who lives in the Dune Sea of Tatooine.
-At this time he lives under the alias Ben Kenobi to hide his identity from agents of the Galactic Empire.
+Obi-Wan is introduced in Star Wars (1977) as an elderly hermit living on Tatooine.
 When Luke and C-3PO travel the desert in search of the runaway droid R2-D2, Obi-Wan rescues them from Tusken Raiders.
-At Obi-Wan's home, R2-D2 plays a recording of Princess Leia explaining that R2-D2 contains architectural plans for the Empire's planet-destroying battle station, the Death Star.
+At Obi-Wan's home, R2-D2 plays a recording of Princess Leia explaining that R2-D2 contains architectural plans for the Galactic Empire's planet-destroying battle station, the Death Star.
 Leia asks Obi-Wan to deliver R2-D2 and the plans to Alderaan to aid the Rebel Alliance.
 Obi-Wan reveals to Luke that he is a Jedi, a peacekeeper from the days of the Republic.
 He explains that Luke's father was also a Jedi, and was killed by Darth Vader.
 Obi-Wan gives Luke his father's lightsaber and invites him to come to Alderaan and begin Jedi training.
 At first Luke declines, but changes his mind after finding that his aunt and uncle have been killed by Imperial stormtroopers.

 As Obi-Wan and Luke approach Mos Eisley, Obi-Wan uses a Jedi mind trick to compel Imperial troops to let them through a checkpoint.
 Obi-Wan and Luke hire the smugglers Han Solo and Chewbacca to take them to Alderaan aboard Han's ship, the Millennium Falcon.
 During the journey, Obi-Wan instructs Luke in lightsaber combat.
 Obi-Wan suddenly feels "a great disturbance in the Force"; soon after, he and the others find that the Empire has obliterated Alderaan.
 The Falcon gets caught in the Death Star's tractor beam, but the group is able to avoid detection and infiltrate the station.
 Obi-Wan disables the tractor beam, then encounters Vader.
 They engage in a lightsaber duel as Luke, Leia, Han and Chewbacca escape.
 Obi-Wan allows Vader to strike him down, then vanishes into the Force.
 Later, Obi-Wan contacts Luke through the Force and helps him destroy the Death Star.

 In The Empire Strikes Back (1980), Obi-Wan appears several times as a Force spirit.
 On the ice planet Hoth, he instructs Luke to travel to Dagobah to find the exiled Jedi Master Yoda.
 Yoda is reluctant to mentor Luke, but Obi-Wan convinces him to continue Luke's training.
 When Luke intends to leave Dagobah to rescue his friends in Cloud City, Obi-Wan beseeches him to stay, but Luke leaves anyway.

 In Return of the Jedi (1983), Obi-Wan appears to Luke after Yoda's death on Dagobah.
 Obi-Wan confirms that Vader is Luke's father, and reveals that Leia is Luke's twin sister.
 He urges Luke to confront and defeat Vader.
 After the Rebels destroy the second Death Star and defeat the Empire, Obi-Wan appears at the celebration on Endor alongside the Force spirits of Yoda and Anakin Skywalker.